 Taking in too many sugar calories may result in weight gain.
 And, being overweight or obese puts you at a higher risk for cancer and other diseases.

 So, should you avoid sugar?
 Our expert says no.

-“Your body’s cells use sugar to keep your vital organs functioning,” says Clare McKindley, clinical dietitian at MD Anderson’s Cancer Prevention Center.
+“Your body’s cells use sugar to keep your vital organs functioning,” says Erma Levy, a research dietitian in Behavioral Science.
 “But too much daily sugar can cause weight gain.
 And, unhealthy weight gain and a lack of exercise can increase your cancer risks.”